-What is the difference between potting soil and Garden soil?
+What is the difference between Potting soil and Garden soil?

 What are the benefits of mulch?

 Mulch offers so many benefits all in one bag!
 The term “mulch” can refer to almost any plant-friendly, water-permeable material used to cover the bare soil between your garden plants.
 Mulches come in a variety of forms from many different sources.
 Cedar chips, pine bark, straw, leaf litter, gravel, plastic, newsprint, and lawn clippings are all popular choices for mulch in the garden.
 Different mulches have different advantages and disadvantages.
-When choosing a mulch, be mindful that some mulches can affect the drainage and acidity of your soil, so make sure that the material you are using is appropriate for your application.
+When choosing a type of mulch, be mindful that some mulches can affect the drainage and acidity of your soil, so make sure that the material you are using is appropriate for your application.